canright/canright-cli/README.md

 At startup, CLI issues this hint to the console:

-    CLI is off.
-Enter to turn it on.
+    Logs are streaming.
+Enter to pause.

 Upon entering an empty line, CLI puts this to the console: